I am a Christian ‘Kingdomist,’ Not a Christian Nationalist

 Gifts of the Spirit in Romans 12:6-8

-Renewalists (Pentecostals, Charismatics and Neo-Charismatics) believe that all the gifts of God mentioned in the New Testament are for today.
+Renewalists believe that all the gifts of God mentioned in the New Testament are for today.
 They flow from God and are exercised through the Spirit and grace and a yielded, eager heart when the need arises.
-Let’s study the ones in Rom.
-12:6-8.
+Let’s study the ones in Romans 12:6-8.

 Continue reading